 Call Flow Control

 Call Flow Control makes it easy to take control of your business hours.
 Need to open early or stay late?
 Simply press a button to keep calls flowing in.
 Need to leave early?
 Press the Call Flow Control Toggle on your phone and route all calls to your closed IVR or voicemail.

 Call parking enables a call to be placed in a call parking lot with an assigned number.
 This parked call can be picked up by any user with any phone.
 The caller who is placed in the call parking lot will have on-hold music played to them while they are awaiting a pick-up.
 Calls are assigned specific parking lot numbers upon transfer.
 The parking lot number is essential to this system, so it is imperative that the person transferring the call notes which parking lot number the call is placed in – the number is read to the transferring user after dialing the extension for the parking lot.
 Calls can be answered simply by dialing the parking lot number.

 This system is extremely useful when there are phones located where there may be more than 1 user (e.g. factory floor, newsroom, meeting room, etc…).
-Calls can be placed in a parking lot, and the receptionist can simply contact who the intended recipient is and tell them the code to access the call (e.g. “Jill your husband is on line 76” – Jill simply dials 76 on any phone and is connected to her husband).
+Calls can be placed in a parking lot; the receptionist can simply contact the intended recipient and tell them the code to access the call (e.g. “Jill your husband is on line 76” – Jill simply dials 76 on any phone and is connected to her husband).

 This essential phone feature allows users to transfer calls from their phone.
 Calls can be transferred to another user, voicemail, an external number, and other destinations.